decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 The [media type](https://tools.ietf.org/html/rfc6838) of a DIDComm signed message MUST be `application/didcomm-signed+json`.

-The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the JWS and the media type of the payload MUST be set in the `cty` [property](https://tools.ietf.org/html/rfc7515#section-4.1.10) of the JWS.
+The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the JWS.

 When persisted as a file or attached as a payload in other contexts, the file extension for DIDComm signed messages SHOULD be `dcsm`, giving a globbing pattern of `*.dcsm`; this SHOULD be be read as "Star Dot D C S M" or as "D C S M" files.
 A possible icon for this media type depicts a signed envelope ([svg](../collateral/dcsm.svg) | [256x256](../collateral/dcsm-256.png) | [128x128](../collateral/dcsm-128.png) | [64x64](../collateral/dcsm-64.png)):